Sectors & Stock Weightings

 Coal: if one considers how pervasive are ecological harms of oil, then the fact coal is the dirtiest fuel is saying rather a lot.
 The starting penalty for coal is that it’s carbon-laden; a coal plant combusts about twice as much carbon as a natural gas plant to make the same amount of power.
 Note too that what we do in the U.S. is just a part of the coal picture.

-Over the next 25 years, the U.S. is expected to expand even dirty coal-fired plants rapidly and it may construct an equivalent to 250 large, 500 megawatt coal plants.
-But China is building an equivalent to one large new coal-fired plant per week.
-Over the 60 years that they’ll operate, those new coal plants working in 2030 may together put out as much CO2 as was released by all the coal burned since the start of the industrial revolution.
+At least as this writing of 2006, a concern is the U.S. might even expand dirty coal-fired plants and construct numerous new very-large coal plants.
+China as of 2006 is building an equivalent to one large new coal-fired plant per week.
+Over say, the 60 years they’ll operate, those new coal plants by 2030 could together put out as much CO2 as was released by all the coal burned since the start of the industrial revolution.
+Rising climate change concerns, and the decreasing costs of competitors including the renewables may yet change that all dramatically - but it is still uncertain.
+There is much cause for concern...

 While roughly 40% of worldwide CO2 emissions today from fossil fuels stem from coal, that figure may increase sizably.
 In part that growth would be due to an abundance of domestic coal that provides much better energy security (as compared to mostly imported oil) for a growing U.S., China, India.
 That coal can be mined internally, cheaply, and easily projected operating costs for power plants that buy coal are still relatively low and stable — some plants are even built at the mouth of a mine and dedicated to it.
 Unlike a ‘peak oil’ thesis, coal reserves are surely greater.
 Absent carbon, mercury or pollution constraints, a business as usual model shows significant (recarbonizing) growth for coal.